MrYsLab/python_banyan/docs/example2.md

 ### Adding A Startup Function After The Class Definition

 Here, we create a function that follows the class definition.
-This function, called echo_cmdline_client() will instantiate the class and parse for any command-line options that the user may have specified.
+This function, called echo_cmdline_client(), will instantiate the class and parse any command-line options that the user may have specified.

 This function is contained within lines 125 to 168.